3D Printed Face Shields

 Here you can find more information, request face shields, and donate.

-To do my part in the response to COVID-19, I am working to produce Face Shields for hospitals, clinics, first responders, and other organizations in need.
-Currently, I am producing approximately 140 face shields a day.
-Face shields are provided in sealed packaging and can be dropped off locally in the Fargo-Moorhead area, or shipped if needed.
+To do my part in the response to COVID-19, I worked to produce Face Shields for hospitals, clinics, first responders, and other organizations in need.
+At the peak, I produced approximately 140 face shields a day.
+Face shields were provided in sealed packaging and were dropped off locally in the Fargo-Moorhead area, or shipped if needed.
 I’m an engineering student at the University of Minnesota and a Fargo-Moorhead native.
-I own a personal small army of 11 3D printers.
-This is my way of doing whatever I can to contribute to the cause.
+I own a personal small army of 14 3D printers.
+This was my way of doing whatever I can to contribute to the cause

 Request Free Face Shields